-Argentine tourists on high school reunion among dead in New York
+5 Argentines on high school reunion trip among dead in New York attack

 Argentina's Ministry of Foreign Affairs announced the deaths of Hernán Mendoza, Diego Angelini, Alejandro Pagnucco, Ariel Erlij and Hernán Ferruchi.

-The five men, all from Rosario, Argentina, died after a man drove a rental pickup truck onto a crowed bike path near the World Trade Center in Lower Manhattan.
+The five men, all from the community of Rosario, died after a man drove a rental pickup truck onto a crowed bike path near the World Trade Center in lower Manhattan.

+President Donald Trump tweeted late Wednesday that he had a conversation with his counterpart in Argentina, Mauricio Macri.

+"Just spoke to President Macri of Argentina about the five proud and wonderful men killed in the West Side terror attack," Trump said.
+"God be with them!"

+More than a dozen others were wounded, and officials said nine of them remained in the hospital Wednesday afternoon.
+Four of those patients are in critical but stable condition.

+Among the injuries were a bilateral amputation, and trauma to the head, neck, chest and back, officials said.

-A sixth Argentine national who was part of the group was injured during the attack.
+A sixth Argentine national who was part of the group of friends was injured during the attack.
 He is out of danger, the ministry said, and as of Tuesday night, he was recovering at New York-Presbyterian Lower Manhattan Hospital.

 On Twitter, Argentine President Mauricio Macri said he was "(d)eeply moved by the tragic deaths this afternoon in NY.
 We put ourselves at the disposition of the families of the Argentinian victims."